adamsilver/fdpb/02-Checkout.md

 When we designed the payment form for Kidly, we used the Question Protocol from chapter 1 to guide us.
 You may note that the form doesn't contain *Valid from* but does contain *Name on card*.
 This is because we asked ourselves the following questions:

-- What does Stripe[^], our payment provider need to process payment?
+- What does Stripe[^10], our payment provider need to process payment?
 - What do we want for our records and why?

 Øyvind Valland, Chief of Technology at Kidly, explains our thinking: